 When considering the risk of spreading disease, particular emphasis shall be given to the distance to watercourses, other aquaculture related activities and groups of aquaculture establishments.
-There must also be emphasis on the species to be produced, the form of operation and the scope of production.

 For marine aquaculture establishments, the distance to other aquaculture related undertakings and watercourses shall primarily be considered on the basis of where the production units are placed.
 For land-based aquaculture establishments, the distance to other aquaculture related undertakings and watercourses shall primarily be considered on the basis of water inlet(s) and outlet(s).